Odiville/balloon-choice/README.md

 The pink balloon is safe!
 Rename circuits/prove-balloon/Verifier_pink.toml to Verifier.toml to verify the pinkcheck proof
 Run `nargo verify pinkCheck` after this to verify the pink balloon.

+# blackCheck.proof
+The black balloon has been popped!
+Rename circuits/prove-balloon/Verifier_black.toml to Verifier.toml to verify the blackcheck proof
+Run `nargo verify blackCheck` after this to verify the black balloon.